Bion and Primitive Mental States Trauma and the Symbiotic Link

-Illustrated with detailed clinical vignettes, Bion and Primitive Mental States is important reading for psychoanalysts, psychologists, social workers, and educators who wish to understand difficult states of mind and body that have previously been considered untreatable.
+Illustrated with detailed clinical vignettes, Bion and Primitive Mental States is important reading for psychoanalysts, psychologists, social workers, and educators who wish to understand primitive states of mind and body in patients who have previously been considered untreatable.

 1. Trauma and Primal States of Mind 2.
 No Words to Say it 3.
 The Black Hole: Alarm Signal of Catastrophe 4.
 Primitive Identification and Confusional Mental States 5.
 Terrified by Suffering, Tormented by Pain 6.
 Introjective Identification: The Analytic Work Of Evocation 7.
 Breaking Up, Breaking Down, Breaking Through 8.
 The Spark of Life 9.
 Intuition and Transformation in O

 "It is sometimes asked ‘would you refer a member of your family to this analyst?’
 The answer is ‘yes’.
 Eekhoff knows what she is doing and she is naturally kind.
 She is a good person to learn from.
 Trauma damages a person’s boundaries and therapists need the technical knowledge to understand the patient’s necessary projections and introjections.
 Eekhoff is also very very interesting, in part because she is so interested in the people who have gone before her – in particular, W.R.
-Bion." – Nicola Abel-Hirsch is a training and supervising analyst of the British Psychoanalytic Society.
-She has written numerous papers and presentations and is the author of Bion: 365 Quotes.
+Bion."
+Nicola Abel-Hirsch, training and supervising analyst of the British Psychoanalytic Society, she has written numerous papers and presentations and is the author of Bion: 365 Quotes

 "Bion and Primitive Mental States: Trauma and the Symbiotic Link is a wonderful contribution both to the study of unrepresented states of mind and to the development of post-Bionian psychoanalysis.
 A central point of reference is clinical work in the light of theory and expanding theory in the light of clinical experience; we see here a strong reaffirmation of Freud’s basic principle of Junktim (the inseparable bond).
 This is what makes psychoanalysis a unique discipline and distinct from other universes of discourse that also aim at saying something about what constitutes the essence of humanity.

 "The unarticulated language of trauma is mostly heard through its suffering, a suffering the analyst joins.
 It is the thread that runs through this book.
 It provides the reader an opportunity to join Dr. Eekhoff in the experience of the nature of unarticulated emotional pain.
 She is guided through this journey by W.R.
 Bion who created so much out of his own experiences of suffering.
-Dr Eekhoff is inviting us to join her in her journey; a profoundly personal and meaningful aesthetic experience." – Elie Debbane is a training and supervising analyst, Northwestern Psychoanalytic Society & Institute and the Canadian Institute of Psychoanalysis.
+Dr Eekhoff is inviting us to join her in her journey; a profoundly personal and meaningful aesthetic experience."
+Elie Debbane, training and supervising analyst, Northwestern Psychoanalytic Society & Institute and the Canadian Institute of Psychoanalysis

 "In Bion and Primitive Mental States: Trauma and the Symbiotic Link, Dr. Judy Eekhoff shares her experience of having studied Bion’s work for forty years.
 She describes never tiring of re-reading Bion’s writing, a telling fact that reveals how much Bion leaves for readers to bring their own imaginations, understanding, and questions to his ideas.
 I think it is difficult, without this kind of curiosity about truth that Eekhoff embodies, to get an idea of Bion’s challenging perspective on the mind.

 Dr. Eekhoff’s approach helps in understanding how Bion’s advances in psychoanalysis continue to pose new challenges for psychoanalysts, requiring new ways of approaching clinical work.
 These are important ideas about how to find a language able to reach the primitive levels of the mind that Bion addressed.
 By examining Ferenczi’s ideas about early trauma in relation to Bion’s ideas, Dr. Eekhoff reminds us of this notable and original thinker who is sometimes overlooked in psychoanalysis.
-This interesting and important book challenges us all to look more deeply into Bion, and into our own work." – Dr. Annie Reiner is a training and supervising analyst at the Psychoanalytic Center for Psychoanalysis and the author of Bion and Being.
-Los Angeles, CA.
+This interesting and important book challenges us all to look more deeply into Bion, and into our own work."
+Dr. Annie Reiner, training and supervising analyst at the Psychoanalytic Center for Psychoanalysis and the author of Bion and Being